GuilledelaCruz/PongTutorial/README.md

 # PongTutorial

-Tutorial made with libGDX and cocos2d.
+Tutorial made with libGDX, cocos2d and LOVE.
 Making a Pong